Yield Curve and Predicted GDP Growth, September 2017

 Covering August 26, 2017–September 22, 2017

 Overview of the Latest Yield Curve Figures

-The drop in the spread had the expected negative impact on predicted real GDP growth, but it was small.
-Using past values of the spread and GDP growth to estimate future GDP growth suggests that real GDP will grow at about a 1.7 percent rate over the next year, down from the 1.8 percent seen in the previous two months.
-Although the time horizons do not match exactly, the forecast, like other forecasts, does show moderate growth for the year.
+The minimal change in the slope meant no meaningful change in expectations of growth.
+Using past values of the spread and GDP growth, our calculations suggest that real GDP will grow at about a 1.3 percentage rate over the next year, equal with the numbers for July and August.
+Although the time horizons do not match exactly, the forecast, like other forecasts, like other forecasts, does show moderate growth.

-The probability of recession moved in the expected direction, increasing somewhat, though it remains at a low level.
-Using the yield curve to predict whether or not the economy will be in recession in the future, we estimate the expected chance of the economy being in a recession next March at 7.43 percent, up a bit from February’s estimate of 5.63 percent and January’s estimate of 5.46 percent.
+The slightly steeper yield curve did lead to a slightly decreased probability of recession, but the change was minor.
+Using the yield curve to predict whether or not the economy will be in recession in the future, we estimate the expected chance of the economy being in a recession next September at 12.0 percent, down from the August probability of 12.5 percent (an even one-eighth chance), itself a tiny drop down from July’s 12.9 percent.
 So the yield curve is optimistic about the recovery continuing, even if it is somewhat pessimistic with regard to the pace of growth over the next year.

 The Yield Curve as a Predictor of Economic Growth